 Yes, in order for the University to maintain and protect its value, permission must be obtained from the Office of Trademark Licensing and a licensed vendor must be used.

 If your order will include a University mark in the design, it must be purchased by an official licensee.

-If you have completed the licensing process through CLC, you will receive information on submitting artwork through their interactive Website.
+If you have completed the licensing process through IMG, you will receive information on submitting artwork through their interactive Website.
 This site manages the entire artwork approval process over the Internet.
 All artwork must be approved before production begins.